Life-Changing Results for Construction Accident Victims

 - DON'T let your employer pressure you to return to work if you aren't ready.

-Crane Accidents in Dallas, TX
+Crane Accidents in Dallas, TX: An In-Depth Look

 Crane accidents are devastating because of their weight, size, and location.
 Because cranes are typically used in densely populated areas, the collapse of one can be catastrophic for those near it.
 A crane collapse causes thousands of pounds of steel to crash into buildings and onto busy streets.
 Crane collapses often involve serious injuries or fatalities, and they are nearly always preventable with the proper safety procedures.